FREQUENTLY ASKED QUESTIONS

-HAMA means Historical African Martial Arts.
-This covers martial arts from Africa & the African Diaspora (Americas & Caribbean) that has origins than can pre-date Ancient Egypt or as modern past the 20th Century.
+HAMA means Historical African Martial Arts which covers martial arts from Africa & the African Diaspora (Americas, Caribbean, Asia & Europe) that has origins that can pre-date Ancient Kemet (currently known as Egypt) up to the modern 21st Century.

 2. What type of martial arts do you teach?

 We currently teach Martial Science Street Self Defense (Global Combat Martial Science), African Kickboxing, El Matrag (Algeria) & Nguni Sticks (South Africa).

 3. What type on empty hand martial arts do you teach?

 We currently teach Martial Science Street Self Defense (Global Combat Martial Science) & African Kickboxing.

 4. What type of weapon martial arts do you teach?

 We currently teach El Matrag (Algerian Stick Fighting) & Nguni Sticks (South African/Zulu Stick Fighting).